GoranStambukZadar/Notes/README.md

 My mom and my dog die, and I get family pension as 100% work unable, 70% off of my moms pension.

-All in all, I got raped over 20 times, by both men and women, which I still don't remember and I believe there is a command word in my subconscious that makes me submissive when I hear it.

 I hear Jadranka has a daughter too, but I think the child is either my dads, or my 2nd floor neighbours.
 If it's mine, then it's possible I have 4 kids I'm just biological father of.

 Filip invites me to some pizzeria, and I come, only to suddenly find myself out of pizzeria.
 I go back in, Filip orders lasagne for him and his 2 buddies and pretends I don't exist,